You can translate the content of this page by selecting a language in the box below:

 Driving long-term changes in transportation

-Transport is central to our daily lives; connecting us to work, education, healthcare, shopping, leisure and social activities.
+Transport is central to our daily lives.
 It is mostly delivered through a network of roads, rail, and pathways, supporting a range of modes and everyday activities.

 The responsibility for transport network planning is shared between Council and the State Government.
 Local road and cycle and pedestrian paths are owned and managed by Council, while the Department of Transport and Planning oversees planning and management of the arterial roads, such as Hopkins Street, along with public transport.